-(v) an identification card issued by the armed forces of the United States.
+(v) (iv)an identification card issued by the armed forces of the United States.

-(3) The retail dispensary employee may perform a transaction scan of the individual's identification as a precondition to the sale of any cannabis product.
+(3) The retail dispensary employee may perform a transaction scan of the eustomerindividual's identification as a precondition to the sale of any-cannabis or cannabis product.

 (4) On-line orders, telephone orders or other means of orders not made in person for cannabis products shall include an attestation that the individual ordering is twenty-one (21) years of age or older.
-The retail dispensary employee who transports the cannabis product shall obtain verification of the identity and the age of the cannabis consumer at the point of delivery by viewing or scanning a document described in this Part before providing the cannabis product to the cannabis consumer.
+The retail dispensary employee who transports the cannabis product for delivery or a curb side pick-up order shall obtain verification of the identity and the age of the cannabis consumer at the point of delivery or curb side pick-up by viewing or scanning a document described in this Part before providing the cannabis product to the cannabis consumer.
 If the individual placing the order will not be the individual accepting the order, the individual placing the order shall attest that the individual accepting the order is over twenty-one (21) years of age and that individual shall provide verification of identity and age at the time of accepting the delivery or dispensing.
 Both individuals' identities shall be recorded in the licensees' point-of-sale system.